Max Miller (comedian)

 Thomas Henry Sargent (21 November 1894 – 7 May 1963), known professionally by his stage name Max Miller and billed as The Cheeky Chappie, was an English comedian often considered the greatest stand-up of his generation.
-He came from humble beginnings and left school at the age of twelve.
+He came from humble beginnings and left school aged 12.
 At the outbreak of the First World War, he volunteered for the army.
 During his time in the forces, he started a troupe concert party.
-On leaving the army, he took up work as a light comedian, dancer, and singer.
-He toured extensively, appearing in variety, revues and by the early 1930s reached the top of the bill in the large music halls including the London Palladium.
+On leaving the army, he took up work as a light comedian, dancer and singer.
+He toured extensively, appearing in variety and revues, and by the early 1930s reached the top of the bill in the large music halls, including the London Palladium.

 He recorded many songs, some of which he wrote.
-He appeared frequently on radio and starred in fourteen feature films.
-He was known for his flamboyant suits, his wicked charm, and his risqué jokes often led to difficulties with the censors.
+He appeared frequently on radio and starred in 14 feature films.
+He was known for flamboyant suits and his wicked charm, and his risqué jokes often led to difficulties with the censors.
 He made his last recording in January 1963 and died four months later.

 Early years

 Miller was born as Thomas Henry Sargent on 21 November 1894 in Hereford Street, Kemptown, Brighton, Sussex.
-He was the second child of James Sargent, a labourer, and Alice (née West), a flower seller; Miller had three brothers and two sisters.
+He was the second child of James Sargent, a labourer, and Alice (née West), a flower-seller; Miller had three brothers and two sisters.
 His parents were poor and often unable to pay rent, so were forced to move to other parts of the town.
-Owing to this, Miller frequently changed schools, until he reached 12 when he left altogether.
-He tried jobs such as labouring, delivering milk, selling fish and chips, caddying at the Brighton and Hove Golf Course, and finally trained to be a motor mechanic.
-As a youth, he was nicknamed "Swanky Sargent".
+Owing to this, Miller frequently changed schools until he reached 12, when he left all together.
+He tried jobs such as labouring, delivering milk, selling fish and chips, and caddying at Brighton and Hove Golf Course, and finally trained to be a motor mechanic.
+As a youth, he was nicknamed Swanky Sargent.

 On the outbreak of the war in 1914, Miller volunteered for the army.
 He joined the Royal Sussex Regiment and, after serving in France, was posted to India and a year later to Mesopotamia, where he was temporarily blinded for three days.
 This experience stayed with him all his life, and in later years he did much work to help the blind including giving his home in Brighton over to St Dunstans during World War 2.
 During his time in the army, he started a troops' concert party.